HGT PRECISION FAQ

 When it comes to noise and straight cut gears we like to think of ourselves as myth busters.
 Yes, our gears are straight cut for strength, but no they are not noisy.
 Check out the video HERE.
 A happy customer came in from a circuit race and commented, “my oil pump is louder than your gearbox – I can’t believe how quiet these gearboxes are”.
 It’s all down the gear profiles we use, the evenness of loading on gear teeth due to our DIN5-6 finish, and the amount of backlash we design into gear meshing.

 Do I need to use an oil cooler with your gearbox?

-Which Oil should I use with HGT Gearboxes?
+Which Brand and weight of Lubricant should I use with HGT Gearboxes?

 You must use 100% Synthetic purpose designed gear oil of 75W140 rating.
 We recommend Motul Gear Competition 75W140, Nismo Motul 75W140 Competition Oil 2189E, Castrol Syntrax Limited Slip 75W140, Castrol Syntrax 80W140 or Redline 75W140 Gear Oil.
 DO NOT use any brand of "shockproof" oil, as it does not flow well through the bearings due to the significant amount of additives that "shockproof" lubricants contain.